Financial Aid: Return Of Title IV Funds

 aid awards and HOPE directly in proportion to the number of days of the term that

 you attend until you withdraw.
-If you completely withdraw from school during a term,
+If you completely withdraw from school or from all

 The portion of your federal student aid or HOPE scholarship you are entitled to receive is calculated on a percentage basis by comparing the total number of days in the semester to the number of days you completed before you withdrew.
 For example, if you complete 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
 This means that 70% of your scheduled awards remain unearned and must be returned to the Department of Education or State HOPE office.